 Grad Rates Rising - LBUSD graduation rates increased for the third year in 2015, surpassing state and county rates.
 Students of color in Long Beach schools also outperform their peers countywide and statewide.
 Six high schools here posted graduation rates above 90 percent, including the California Academy of Mathematics and Science, along with Avalon, Renaissance, Millikan, Lakewood and Wilson high schools.
 Poly, Cabrillo and Jordan high schools all reported graduation rates exceeding the state average of 80.8 percent.

 National Blue Ribbon Schools - California Distinguished School Award winners may apply for a top national honor, the National Blue Ribbon School Award.
-Winners of this award include Cubberley K-8 School, Rogers and Hughes middle schools, the California Academy of Mathematics and Science, and Lowell, Twain and Prisk elementary schools.
+Winners of this award include Cubberley K-8 School, Rogers and Hughes middle schools, the California Academy of Mathematics and Science, and Lowell, Twain, Prisk and Naples elementary schools.

 National Green Ribbon Schools - Hughes Middle School and Longfellow, Lowell, Twain and Los Cerritos elementary schools have won U.S. Department of Education Green Ribbon School Awards.
 The awards recognize exemplary efforts to reduce environmental impact and utility costs, promote better health, and provide effective environmental education.